erasmus-without-paper/ewp-specs-architecture/README.md

    engine (e.g. a separate table in a database), to avoid missing notifications after service is restarted.

+   Note that creating or deleting an entity also counts as a change.
+It's still enough to send the ID of the changed entity only (you don't need to store the type of this change).
+For example, if an IIA draft is deleted, and the clients receives an IIA CNR with the ID of this deleted IIA, then he will be able to determine that it indeed has been deleted (by querying IIAs API and receiving no matching IIA).

  * Notification Sender actively watches the queue for the list of changed IDs, it also watches the Registry Service for the list of the listening CNR APIs, and then - for each listener - attempts to send it the list of all IDs